wp-plugins/woocommerce-quickpay/README.txt

 6. You are good to go.

 == Changelog ==

+= 2.1.1 =
+* Fixes FATAL ERROR bug on checkout introduced in 2.1.0
+* Plugin URI in gateway-quickpay.php

 = 2.1.0 =
 * Bugfix: Static call to a non-static method caused strict errors.